Need fan below balance point (HP with oil aux)

 I went back and started to re-read all the docs I had.
 I then found this one paragraph in the thermostat's installation manual, in the section dealing with having the thermostat control fossil fuel aux heating.

 So, apparently, the fan (G terminal) not being energized is proper operation.

 When the outdoor temperature is below the selected

 Balance Point Temperature (ISU 0350), only the Fossil

 Fuel (auxiliary heat) operates and the fan (G terminal)

-does not energize when the comfort control calls for heat.
+when the comfort control calls for heat.

 Is there anyway around this?
 Is there some other installer setting that could get changed to allow the fan to run when I am below my set balance point?
 Fan control, "0180", looked promising, but it isn't offered.

 As you may know the most common configuration of a heat pump is to have electric heating coils (strip heat) as the auxiliary and back up heat source for when the heat pump alone can not carry the load (then the strip heat cycles in and out to supplement the heat pump) or emergency heat for when the heat pump is not functional for whatever reason such as malfunction or ice accumulation.